6 Cheap Gifts to Give Your Favorite Writer-friends this December

 Many of us have favorite writers, poets, storytellers on various social media platforms and it is even more adorable to have your favorite writer as a friend who leaves down the street.
-Do you know that if a writer spends a minimum of 5 hours per week to write, update on social media and follow-up on comments, do you know he would have spent at least 260 hours enlightening and entertaining you?
+If a writer spends a minimum of 5 hours per week to write, update on social media, and follow-up on comments, do you know he would have spent at least 260 hours enlightening and entertaining you?

 Because I have made a list of some very cheap gifts which you could give your writer-friends as the year ends.
 The tree which produces those succulent fruits does not have to be left at the mercy of dews and rains, you can fetch some water and pour at its root.
 So here we go:

 We are in a time when text messages and chats are the new cool.
 We have gone so electronic and digital that I sometimes fear that we would lose a very important fraction of real fun.
 So, if you can take out time to write a beautiful handwritten note and send it to that writer who has been a blessing to you this year, it would be great.

 The cost of staying online nowadays is exorbitant.
 Some writers make jokes about being on Facebook free mode sometimes and you know how limiting that is.
 A writer needs a connection to the rest of the world because he is like one part of the circuit of Literature.
 This Christmas, you can decide to buy a one-time subcription for your favorite writer.
 They will be glad.

 I do not know a writer who does not love to read.
 Not one.
 What varies among writers is their interests and conversely influences their choices of books.
 If you have read a writer sufficiently, you would know what kind of books they would find interesting.
 But if you are still in doubt, a book on how to write better would be a great choice for nearly every writer.